At Banyule Community Health we believe strongly in, and are committed to, Gender Equity.

 • We pay our staff in accordance with Award conditions, based on qualifications, skills and experience

 • The Women of West Heidelberg are a very active group of local women who meet regularly to socialise and take part in a range of fun and creative activities.
 They regularly unite on community focused fundraising projects.
-Recently, their ‘Knit a Row Before You Go‘ project involved community members knitting a scarf together, which when sold raised funds which were donated back to the community.
-Now, the Women of West Heidelberg are working on an art project to demonstrate Inclusion to help people feel welcome when they come to our West Heidelberg centre.
+Recently, their ‘Knit a Row Before You Go‘ project involved community members knitting a scarf together, which when sold, raised funds which were donated back to the community.
+Now, the Women of West Heidelberg are working on an art project to help people feel welcome when they come to our West Heidelberg centre.

 • Our playgroups take a focus on gender equity during Book Week